sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 In this example, because `<sparkle:version>1.2.3</sparkle:version>` is specified in `<sparkle:informationalUpdate>`, only version `1.2.3` will see this update as an informational one with a download link.
 Other versions of the application will see this as an update they can install from inside the application.
 You can add more children to specify, for example, that version 1.2.2 should also see the update as informational.
 If you do not specify any children to `<sparkle:informationalUpdate>`, then the update is informational to all versions.

-In Sparkle 2.1 (beta), a new `<sparkle:belowVersion>` element will be added to specify that versions below a specific version should see the update as an informational one.
+In Sparkle 2.1 onwards, `<sparkle:belowVersion>` can be used to specify that versions below a specific version should see the update as an informational one.
 For example, the below snippet says that all versions below 1.0 should treat this update as informational:

 ```xml
 <sparkle:informationalUpdate>